xuhan425/isat_ffd/README.md

 `isat` was originally developed by Professor Stephen B. Pope at the Cornell University to efficiently simulate the reacting flow with detailed chemistry.
 For more information regarding `isat`, one can go to the [webpage](https://tcg.mae.cornell.edu/isat.html)

+# ACKNOWLEDGEMENT
+This research was supported by the U.S. Department of Energy under Contract No. DE-EE0007688.

 # how to compile
 TBA
 # how to run exes